How to Create a Flowchart in Microsoft Word 2007, 2010, 2013, and 2016

 Tip: To access more formatting features (including vertical text alignment), right-click on a shape and select Format AutoShape.

 Word 2007: There is a gallery of styles available, but unfortunately, these are the styles used for flowchart shapes and do not work well for lines.
 To format connectors, you should use the color and weight settings available in the Shape Outline dropdown menu.

-Word 2010: Formatting connectors in Word 2010 is straightforward.
+Word 2010 - 2016: Formatting connectors in Word 2010 - 2016 is straightforward.
 Just as with flowchart shapes, when you click a connector, the Format tab will be active, and a list of built-in styles is available for quick selection.
-Unlike Word 2007, the styles are specifically designed and are attractive.
+Unlike Word 2007, the styles in Word 2010 - 2016 are actually attractive.

 Formatting and Aligning Text

 The bad news about flowcharting in Word is that it can be difficult to customize the text formatting.
 Some changes can be done in bulk and some must be done one shape at a time.

 - Font: The font family, size and attributes such as bold and italic can be set from the Home tab of Word.
 You can select multiple shapes and make the changes in bulk.